CamaraLab/ImmunoPheno/README.md

 See the [Jupyter docker image documentation](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html) for more information.

+## Galaxy
+ImmunoPheno is also accessible through the [Galaxy Platform](https://galaxyproject.org/).
+Galaxy tools for normalization, annotation, and antibody panel design can be found in the [ImmunoPheno Galaxy Repository](https://toolshed.g2.bx.psu.edu/view/lincolnwu/immunopheno/0cf5de252348).

 ## Documentation
-Documentation and tutorials can be found on [ImmunoPheno's readthedocs.io website](https://immunopheno.readthedocs.io/en/latest/index.html).
+Documentation and tutorials can be found on [ImmunoPheno's readthedocs.io website](https://immunopheno.readthedocs.io/).